arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 \partial_r f = \sin \phi \leq 1 \qquad \text{and} \qquad \partial_r f = \frac{r}{\sqrt{r^2 - x^2}} \geq 1
 $$

-Answer to this riddle is very simple - just look again at the very first formula in this post.
+The answer to this riddle is very simple - just look again at the very first formula in this post.
-New notations do not reflect conditioning on other variables &mdash; and first expression implicitly conditions on $$\phi$$ while second conditions on $$x$$, hence the difference.
+New notations do not reflect conditioning on other variables &mdash; and the first expression implicitly conditions on $$\phi$$ while the second conditions on $$x$$, hence the difference.

 ### Approach from theoretical physicists

-So how does someone who operates on coordinates all the time avoids this trap?
+So how does someone who operates on coordinates all the time avoid this trap?

 $$
 \partial_1 f = \frac{\partial f(x_1, x_2, ... , x_n )}{\partial x_1} |_{x_2, \dots, x_n}